ppy/osu-wiki/wiki/Skinning/FAQ/en.md

 **No, you are never allowed to post skins that contains any R18 content anywhere in osu!
 Period.**

 If you post your R18 skin anywhere in the osu! community, be aware that you will be punished for that.
 On the other hand, if you release it outside the osu! community walls, nobody will hunt you down.
+R18 skins may include but not limited to:

+- nudity
+- near-nudity
+- sexual references
+- violence
+- drug abuse

 ### Post template